Adopting these habits may not make you a billionaire, but it will make you more effective and more successful.

 Too many of us are easily distracted and guilty of multitasking, even though we know it's dreadfully inefficient.
 Not only does Gates resist the temptation to multitask, he also exhibits really deep concentration while working on tasks.
 So much so that he's been known to drift off to sleep while coding, wake up an hour later, and pick up right where he left off.

 You don't have to go that far.
 But the more you can focus on what you're doing instead of wandering away to check Facebook or stock prices, the better work you'll do and the more effective you'll be.

 There you have it -- the habits that I believe helped make Bill gates a multibillionaire.
 Do you agree?
 How many of these habits will you try to adopt yourself?

 RELATED: Check out 11 items that'll make you more productive:

-11 items that'll make you more productive in 2016
+11 items that'll make you more productive this year

 8 highly effective habits that helped make Bill Gates the richest man on earth